Skip to main content

 flowmcp group import my-crypto-monitor.json --force

-Prompts bridge the deterministic tool layer with non-deterministic AI orchestration.
-Groups define which tools are available; prompts define how to use them together.
+Skills bridge the deterministic tool layer with non-deterministic AI orchestration.
+Groups define which tools are available; skills define how to use them together.

 Separation of Concerns